What College Basketball Team’s Stars Were Nicknamed “The Fab Five” In The ’90s? (Find Out Everything You Need To Know About The Fab Five!!)

 Chris WebberDetroit County Day High School High school player of the year award and also emerged as the MVP in McDonald’s All-Star game.

-Jalen RoseSouthern High SchoolHe broke a record for the most point scored by a freshman in his freshman season with 597 points.
+Jalen RoseSouthern High SchoolHe broke a record for the most points scored by a freshman in his freshman season with 597 points.
 Also voted on to the NCAA All-time Tournament and All-Region teams

 Juwan HowardChicago Vocational Career Academy for high schoolThe 3rd recruit in the nation